Osteoarthritis Of The Hip

 Total Hip Replacement

-Joint replacement surgeries have been performed for hundreds of years and techniques as well as component technologies and manufacturing techniques continue to evolve.
-Currently the most common material used for hip replacement implants are various metal alloys to include titanium, cobalt-chrome, and stainless steel as well as high grade plastics known as high molecular weight polyethylene or simply “poly”.
+Total Hip and knee replacement surgeries have been performed for over a century, with continued evolution to the surgical techniques as well as component and manufacturing techonologies .
+Currently the most common material used for hip replacement implants are various metal alloys that include titanium, cobalt-chrome, as well as high grade plastics known as high molecular weight polyethylene or simply “poly”.

-Most systems consist of three parts, the femoral component which replaces the native femoral head and neck, the acetabular component which replaces the acetabulum or “socket” portion of the ball and socket hip joint, and the poly which rests between these two component and acts as the new cartilage or bearing surface.
-Many different companies produce components used in total hip replacement and all of the currently used implants have been extensively studied and approved to be safe for use by the Food and Drug Administration.
+Most systems consist of three parts, the femoral component which replaces the native femoral head and neck, the acetabular component which replaces the acetabulum or “socket” portion of the ball and socket hip joint, and the poly which rests between these two component and acts as the new cartilage or bearing surfaceto allow for fluid motion.
+Many different companies produce components used in total hip replacement and all of the currently used implants have been extensively studied and approved to be safe for use by the US Food and Drug Administration.

-Regardless of the implant chosen by the surgeon, due to the improvements in technology and material properties throughout the history of total joint procedures, current implants are the best that we have ever had and demonstrate improved wear rates, longer survivorship, higher success rates, more anatomic designs, and decreased need for revision surgery due to wear.
+Regardless of the implant chosen by the surgeon, todays implants and materials are at their pinnacle, due to the continued improvements in technology and material properties .
+The current implants demonstrate improved wear rates, longer survivorship, higher success rates, more anatomic designs, and decreased need for revision surgery due to wear than ever before

 Hip Replacement Surgery

-Post-operatively patients can typically walk on their new hip the same day, barring any complications with the surgery and are generally discharged from the hospital within 24-48 hours post-op although this can change based on an individual patient’s post-operative course.
+Post-operatively patients can walk on their new hip the same day, barring any complications with the surgery and are generally discharged from the hospital within 24-48 hours post-operatively.
+Outpatient surgery, or same day surgery, for total hip replacement is also becoming very common and increasing in popularity as the techniques and anesthesia improve.

 Osteoarthritis Of The Hip